Do you offer a "trial lesson"?

 Why do we have to work on reading music?

-In addition to these being guitar lessons they are also in a general sense music lessons; and being able to read and write is part of the study of music as it is with all languages.
+In addition to these being guitar lessons they are also in a general sense music lessons; and being able to read and write is part of the study of music.
 I also won’t contribute to the abundance of illiterate guitar players because it hurts the instrument's reputation.

-If you're worried about reading and writing music notation, please remember 5 minutes (out of an hour) every other lesson or so to learn basic notation is not much to worry about.
-It's been my experience that reading/writing is very rarely an issue with students- but that being said, if you're someone who will all together refuse to learn how to read and write on a basic level for just 5 minutes, unfortunately these lessons will not be right for you.
+If you're worried about reading and writing music notation, please remember 5 minutes (out of an hour) every other lesson or so for basic notation is not much to worry about.
+It's been my experience that reading/writing is very rarely an issue with students- but that being said, if you're someone who will all together refuse to read and write for 5 minutes, unfortunately these lessons will not be right for you.

 Keep in mind being able to read and write music is an immeasurably useful skill.